| Start | End | Event in the Jake Jabs Conference Center, CU Denver Business School |

 Session Chair: Elyas Larfi

-This hackathon challenges participants to design and build agentic AI systems, AI that goes beyond chat and actively operates within real workflows.
+Hackathon challenges participants to design and build agentic AI systems, AI that goes beyond chat and actively operates within real workflows.
 Teams will create AI-powered systems that can reason, use tools, make decisions, and take real-world actions such as sending messages, updating documents, triggering APIs, or managing tasks.

 Unlike traditional AI competitions focused solely on models, this hackathon emphasizes systems thinking: reliability, safety, automation depth, and real usability.
 Projects must include clear inputs, meaningful external actions, and at least one reliability or safety feature such as human-in-the-loop approval, validation, or error handling.